 Palmer, A. and Ponsonby, S. (2002), “The Social Construction of New Marketing Paradigms: The Influence of Personal Perspectives”, Journal of Marketing Management, Vol. 18, pp. 173-192.

-Prahalad, C.K. and Ramaswamy, V. (2004), The Future of Competition: Co-Creating Unique Value with Customers, Harvard, HBS Press.
+Prahalad, C.K. and Ramaswamy, V. (2004), The Future of Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr...: Co-Creating Unique Value with Customers, Harvard, HBS Press.

 Schmitt, B.H.
 (1999), Experiential Marketing: How to Get Customers to SENSE, FEEL, THINK, ACT and RELATE to Your Company and Brands, New York, The Free Press.